Creating Community through People, Parks and Programs

 ~ They have been fever-free for 72 hours without medicine

 ⁓ AND other symptoms have improved

-⁓ AND at least 10 days have passed since symptoms first appeared
+⁓ AND 10-14 days have passed since symptoms first appeared

 ~ AND they have a return to participation notice from their physician